 \textbf{DPO Training Dataset.} In this work, we employ the DeepSeek-R1-Distill-Qwen model for DPO training.
 To construct the DPO training dataset, we first sample 8 responses for each query from the RL dataset using three different sizes of models (7B, 14B and 32B).
 Subsequently, we extract claims from all responses for every query using a lightweight trained claim extraction model along with Prompt~\ref{prompt:claim_extract}.
 We then verify all claims of each response against a locally built Wiki20250716 index, utilizing the Qwen2.5-72B-Instruct and Prompt~\ref{prompt:claim_verify}, to obtain the FActScore for every response.
 Finally, we form the \textless chosen, rejected\textgreater~ pairs by selecting the highest and lowest-scoring responses for each query, thereby completing the preparation of the DPO dataset.

-Similarly, to construct DPO training data based on the reward mechanism proposed in this paper, we need to assign a reward value to each response generated for every query, according to the reward computation method defined in Section~\ref{sec:rl_framework}.
+Similarly, to construct DPO training data based on the reward mechanism proposed in this paper, we need to assign a reward value to each response generated for every query, according to the reward computation method defined in Section~\ref{sec:klc_obj}.
 Specifically, we first use a lightweight checklist verification model with Prompt~\ref{prompt:checklist_verify} to extract the checklist verification results for each response, and then compute the reward $R_{\text{recall}}$ and the reward $R_{\text{precision}}$ based on Eq.~(\ref{eq:recall}) and Eq.~(\ref{eq:precision}), respectively.
 Subsequently, based on the previously extracted claims, we employ a truthfulness reward model with Prompt~\ref{prompt:p_true} to obtain the credibility probability score for each claim, and calculate the reward $R_{\text{truth}}$ according to Eq.~(\ref{eq:truth}).